Does Your Client Qualify for a Charitable Property Tax Exemption?

 Karyn R. Vanderwarren <firstname.lastname@example.org> is an associate with Lillig & Thorsness, Ltd in Oak Brook, where her practice focuses on commercial and residential real estate transactions.
 She earned a JD with honors from Chicago-Kent College of Law, where she was managing editor of the Chicago-Kent Law review.
 She is also a CPA.
 Her article won third place in last year’s Lincoln Award Legal Writing Contest.

-1. Coles-Cumberland Prof Develop Corp v Dept of Revenue, 284 Ill App 3d, 351, 672 NE2d 391 (4th D 1996), holding that property leased by not-for-profit organization was not subject to charitable exemption, and improvements constructed on property by lessee were not exempt from taxation.
+1. Coles-Cumberland Prof Develop Corp v Dept of Revenue, 284 Ill App 3d, 351, 672 NE2d 391 (4th D 1996), holding that property leased by a not-for-profit organization was not subject to charitable exemption, and improvements constructed on property by lessee were not exempt from taxation.

 2. 35 ILCS 200/15-65(a).
 This article focuses on (a) and (b).